Actua’s Cyber Smart Education Project: Key Learnings from Pilots

 Pilot 2 Early Results

-Youth participating in the E2C pilot two programs reported a very high level of satisfaction and regarded the program as a fun and valuable learning experience.
+Youth participating in the Cyber Smart Education pilot two programs reported a very high level of satisfaction and regarded the program as a fun and valuable learning experience.
 At the end of the program, 91 per cent of participants who responded to our post-program survey said the program was “amazing” or “good” and reported feeling better prepared to:

 • identify information that shouldn’t be shared on the internet;